March 1, 2010

 The Public Utilities Act (220 ILCS 5/8-403.1) requires the Auditor General to conduct an annual financial, compliance, and program audit of distributions received by any municipality from the Municipal Economic Development Fund.

-Pursuant to Public Act 95-708, the Auditor General is to annually examine required submissions made by the Board of Trustees of the Retirement Plan for Chicago Transit Authority Employees and the Board of Trustees of the Retiree Health Care Trust.
-As part of the reviews, the Auditor General is required to review the funding of and contribution rates for both the Retirement Plan and the Retiree Health Care Trust.
-The Auditor General is to examine the provided information and submit a report of the analysis thereof to the General Assembly.
+Pursuant to Public Act 95-708, the Auditor General is to annually examine required submissions made by the Chicago Transit Authority's Retiree Health Care Trust.
+We are to examine whether the information submitted complies with the requirement of the Act and submit a report of the analysis thereof to the General Assembly.

 Computers are an integral part of State government, processing billions of dollars in financial transactions each year and helping control the operations of State agencies.
 Since financial transactions and confidential information are processed using computers, audits of information system activities are necessary to ensure that computer processing is secure and accurate.